Appendix A — Certification Frequently Asked Questions

 Will the CBDM remind me if I am short on CE hours?

 Yes.
 An e-mail reminder is sent in February to CDMs (at the e-mail address on file in their record) who have less than the required CE hours by the last year of their three-year recertification period.
 Another reminder is sent in March to CDMs who are still short of CE hours.
 The CBDM strongly recommends that all individuals keep track of CE hours for the current recertification period by checking their CE report online in the My Certification page of their record.To ensure communications from ANFP and CBDM are received, individuals must ensure that contact information in their ANFP record is current and accurate.
-ANFP and CBDM are not responsible for missed communications due to incorrect e-mail or mailing addresses in a record, or for e-mail messages not retrieved from a Spam folder.
+ANFP and CBDM are not responsible for missed communications due to incorrect e-mail or mailing addresses in a record, or for e-mail messages not accessed from a Spam folder.

 May I submit Subsequent Approval Forms?